Note

 return encoded_symbols

-def decode(self, symbols: StatedSymbols) -> StatedSymbols:
+def decode_symbols(self, symbols: StatedSymbols, num_output_streams: int) -> StatedSymbols:

 decoded_symbols = symbols.copy()